boveus/hyrax-wiki/Portland-Common-Data-Model-Resources.md

 * Lynette's notes on [GenericWork - GenericFile Model, Design, and Implementation Discussions](https://wiki.duraspace.org/display/FF/GenericWork+-+GenericFile+Model%2C+Design%2C+and+Implementation+Discussions)

 * [List of tickets](https://github.com/projecthydra/sufia/issues?q=is%3Aopen+is%3Aissue+milestone%3A%22May+Hydra+PCDM%22) to be worked on during the Sprint in May.
 You can also look at them via the [Waffle board](https://waffle.io/projecthydra/sufia?milestone=May%20Hydra%20PCDM).

+* The following two documents were created during LDCX in the last week of March.
+These are very rough notes that people captured during the sessions but they provide some context if you are curious of how the whole thing came together: [PCDM Mappings - Reference Diagrams for Comment](https://wiki.duraspace.org/display/FF/PCDM+Mappings+-+Reference+Diagrams+for+Comment) and [Sufia move to PCDM](https://docs.google.com/document/d/1-TOtzXs87U0yOWjt34xO0dwsvIcRvIniZww5LQEwA6o/edit)